HzzzYJane/Collaboration-network-construction/README.md

 </table>

 ## Community Detection
 We mainly used two methods, spectral and modularity maximization clustering algorithms, to cluster the network we have built.
 And we compared these two clustering algorithms' performance by evaluating "isWashU", "Affiliation" and "Fields" these attributes, with modularity score and assortativity coefﬁcient as measure.
-As a result, we concluded that the modularity maximization performs better than the spectral clustering, and you can find more about this conclusion from file **Data Processing.ipynb**
+As a result, we concluded that the modularity maximization performs better than the spectral clustering, and you can find more about this conclusion from file **Data Processing.ipynb**.